 Choose Ad Source

 - From the Applications and Sites tab on the Dashboard, click an existing App or Site to open the placements associated with it.
-Then click a placement name to select it.
-OR If you are in the Monitization Dashboard select the placement from the left hand sidebar.
+Then click a placement name to open the Monetization Dashboard.
+Once in the Monetization Dashboard, you can jump to additional placements using the left hand sidebar.

 - Click the blue plus sign next to create an Ad source.

 - Select the Ad source type from the drop down.

 AOL Mobile Marketplace - ONE by AOL: Mobile's programmatic exchange, hosting more than 200 advertisers platforms looking to buy your inventory.

 Ad Network - A third-party advertising partner you connect to through ONE by AOL: Mobile.

 Test Ad Source - A way to test your integration.
 You will receive a stock creative from ONE by AOL: Mobile.
 Note: revenue is not attributed to test impressions by this tag, but you are guaranteed a 100% fill rate.

 - Name your Ad Source and enter your desired Floor Price.
 An Ad source window will open.

 Note: If you would like to test your placements, select Test Ad Source from the Add Ad Source drop down.
 The Test Ad Source will fill at 100% and should be un-deployed once testing is complete.
 To un-deploy, drag Test Ad Source to the Unassigned column.
 See the Testing Your Placement’s Integration Document for more details.

 - Specify Ad Source Details using the Tabs on the Ad Source dashboard.
 The ONE by AOL: Mobile Marketplace will have four tabs; Creative, Targeting, Bidders and Blockers.
-All other Marketplaces will only show the Targeting tab.
+Other Ad Sources only show tabs for their supported features.